 Parent of a preschooler

-We can also help you through the application process in our dedicated space.
-This is particularly helpful for families who speak English as a second language.
+We can also support you through the application process in a dedicated space.
+This is especially helpful for families who speak English as a second language.

-If you are interested in joining us, we can send you an enrolment form to begin the application process or arrange a time to meet.
+If you’re interested in joining us, we can send you an enrolment form or arrange a time to meet and get started.

 You’re welcome to call 02 7921 6944 to ask about availability or submit an enquiry below.

-If there are no vacancies, you can complete an Application for Care Form and we can add you to the waiting list.
+If there are no vacancies, you can complete an Application for Care Form [PDF, 1.7 MB] and we can add you to the waiting list.

 Please note: Children must meet government immunisation requirements or have an approved exemption to be eligible for Child Care Subsidy (CCS).